Decoupling Vector Data and Index Storage for Space Efficiency: Related Work

 \section{Related Work}

-\paragraph{Disk-based ANNS systems.} Disk-based ANNS systems can be broadly categorized by index structures into {\em graph-based} and {\em cluster-based} indexes.
-Graph-based indexes are pioneered by DiskANN \cite{jayaram19}, which constructs a disk-based index graph for efficient search and further supports efficient buffered updates \cite{singh21}.
-Follow-up work optimizes DiskANN's performance.
+\para{Disk-resident ANNS systems.} ANNS indexes are broadly categorized into graph-based and cluster-based.
+Graph-based indexes are pioneered by DiskANN \cite{jayaram19}, which constructs a disk-resident index graph for efficient similarity search; FreshDiskANN \cite{singh21} extends DiskANN to support efficient buffered updates for streaming workloads.
 Starling \cite{wang24} co-locates neighboring graph vertices on the same disk pages to reduce random I/Os.
-PipeANN \cite{guo25} adopts pipelined execution to overlap I/Os and computations during graph traversal.
-OdinANN \cite{guo26} improves update performance using write-back caching and delta neighbor pruning to reduce I/O and computation overheads.
-Cluster-based indexes are pioneered by SPANN \cite{chen21}, which partitions vectors into clusters and attaches on-disk posting lists to each cluster centroid for efficient search, and further supports efficient in-place streaming updates \cite{xu23}.
-Recent extensions to SPANN, such as SmartANNS \cite{tian24} and FusionANN \cite{tian25}, accelerate search by offloading distance computations to SmartSSDs or GPUs.
-In contrast, \sysname focuses on improving space efficiency, while maintaining high search and update performance.
+PipeANN \cite{guo25} overlaps I/Os and computations during graph traversal via pipelined execution.
+OdinANN \cite{guo26} supports in-place updates and improves update performance using write-back caching and delta neighbor pruning.
+Cluster-based indexes are pioneered by SPANN \cite{chen21}, which partitions vectors into clusters and attaches on-disk posting lists to each centroid for efficient search.
+SPFresh \cite{xu23} extends SPANN to support efficient in-place streaming updates.
+Recent extensions such as SmartANNS \cite{tian24} and FusionANN \cite{tian25} accelerate search by offloading distance computations to SmartSSDs or GPUs.
+In contrast, \sysname focuses on improving space efficiency while maintaining high search and update performance.

+Concurrent to our work, DGAI \cite{lou26} and VeloANN \cite{zhao26} both redesign the on-disk storage layout to improve I/O efficiency during search and updates.
+DGAI focuses on optimizing update efficiency and query performance through a similarity-aware dynamic layout and hierarchical PQ, without addressing storage efficiency; its decoupled design incurs up to 27.8\% additional storage overhead.
+VeloANN introduces a lossy compressed vector layout with affinity-based record co-placement to maximize search throughput; however, its lossy compressed layout does not preserve data fidelity, and it targets static workloads without addressing the impact of per-record updates on search performance. \sysname targets component-aware lossless compression for persistent vector storage to preserve data fidelity while maintaining high search and update performance.